Home / Blog

 Average heat pump noise levels

-Today’s heat pumps typically emit noise levels between 40 and 60 decibels, significantly quieter than older models.
+Today’s heat pumps typically emit noise levels between 40 and 60 decibels.

 Heat pumps vs. boilers: Which is quieter?

-It’s a question many people have, but most experts agree that boilers and heat pumps have similar noise outputs.
 While boilers are always inside the home, the external unit of a heat pump is outside, so you might be less likely to notice any noise.

-Households with a traditional gas boiler deal with more noise, as these boilers can emit around 70 dB.
+Households with a traditional gas boiler deal with more noise, as these boilers can emit around 70 dB

 Heat pump noise levels by type

-Ground-source heat pumps
+2. Ground-source heat pumps (up to 42 dB)

-Ground-source heat pumps are popular solutions for people with large outdoor spaces.
 They’re able to generate consistent heating and cooling as the earth’s temperatures remain stable.

-Elaborate pipe systems transmit energy from the source to your home, providing heat or cold air.
-Installing a ground-source heat pump also means you can look forward to low noise levels, as they typically emit up to 42 dB.
+Installing a ground-source heat pump also means you can look forward to low noise levels, as they typically emit up to 42 dB

 The biggest drawback of GSHPs is the installation process.
 If you don’t have a large garden, the service will need to install vertical boreholes, which can be more expensive.

-Water-source heat pumps
+3. Water-source heat pumps (up to 50 dB)

-If you have a pond, river or lake nearby, installing a water-source heat pump will give you a consistent energy supply.
-Unfortunately, accessibility issues mean many households can’t access these pumps, as they collect energy from the water and convert it to heat.
+If you have a pond, river or lake nearby, installing a water-source heat pump (WSHP) will give you a consistent energy supply.

 A WSHP is a bit noisier than ground-source pumps, with most reaching 50 dB.
-The main issue is that not having a water source nearby means you could spend a lot more on the installation process.

 Will my heat pump disturb the neighbours?

 If you’re installing a heat pump in a residential area, it’s natural to be concerned about whether it will disturb your neighbours.
-Modern air-source heat pumps have components that reduce excess noise, but most people won’t notice them.

 A professional heat pump installation service will also evaluate your property and other houses to find a spot that causes the least disruptions.